 I always wanted to live on a tropical island.
-I’m not sure why but it could have all began while growing up watching the Gilligan’s Island television series.
-It was not always Ginger or Mary Ann that captured my imagination as a boy (though I won’t deny that the two young beauties played a good part in my cognitive development), as much as it was the beautiful beaches, all the coconut trees, and the turquoise blue lagoons.
+I’m not sure why but it could have all began while growing up watching the popular American television series, Gilligan’s Island.
+It was not always co-stars Ginger or Mary Ann that captured my imagination as a boy (though I won’t deny that the two young beauties played a role in my cognitive development), as much as it was the beautiful beaches, all the coconut trees, and the turquoise blue lagoons.
 It was every episode and re-run that Gilligan threw at me that drove my fascination with discovering and living in my own tropical paradise, wherever it may be.
-I knew I needed to get one of those sailor caps that Gilligan wore.
+I grew up knowing that I needed to get one of those sailor caps that Gilligan wore.
 After graduating high school, my best friend and I immediately migrated to the closest place that we knew had palm trees and warm weather (thanks to the technology of broadcast television) and we settled in Orlando, Florida.
-It wasn’t long before I ventured out even further where I landed in Key West, discovering the famous “Cheeseburger in Paradise” culture of relaxation and peacefulness.
-Ah, the life in “Margaritaville” and the tropics.
-I quickly learned however, that without money and some form of sustenance, I was destined to return home to reality – the now even more dreaded snow-belt of North-central Illinois, where I just knew destiny would have me living the rest of my life between a bean field and a corn-stalk.
+It wasn’t long before I ventured out even further, hitchiking my way south to Key West, where I discovered the famous “Cheeseburger in Paradise” culture of relaxation and peacefulness.
+Ah… life in “Margaritaville” and the tropics.
+I quickly learned however, that without money and some form of sustenance, I was destined to return home to reality – the, now even more dreaded, snow-belt of North-central Illinois, where I just knew destiny would dictate that I live the rest of my life between a bean field and a corn-stalk.
 I needed a plan and it wasn’t long before I placed my bet…I would take my chances and join the U.S. Navy.
 At least I could start with the Gilligan hat!

-After my return to Illinoisfrom Florida, it wasn’t long until I was swearing to uphold and defend the U.S. Constitution, without any reservations (well, maybe a couple).
-The Navy guaranteed me photography school but as sure as the world turns, “stuff” happens, and I found myself accepting an assignment to “Weather Observing” school (Lakehurst N.J.) after boot camp.
-I was going to become an Aerographer!
-How prophetic this was because I remember during my teen years, my father quite often accused me of walking around with my head in the clouds.
+After my return to Illinois from Florida, it wasn’t long until I was swearing to uphold and defend the U.S. Constitution, without any reservations (well, maybe a couple).
+The Navy guaranteed me photography school but as sure as the world turns, “stuff” happens, and I found myself accepting an assignment to “Weather Observing” school in Lakehurst N.J. once I completed my basic training.
+I was going to become an “Aerographer!”
+How prophetic this turned out because I remember during my teen years, my father quite often accused me of walking around with my head in the clouds.
 And this was the result of my armed forces aptitude test???
 Okay I thought, it was a good fit.
 Whether it was prophecy or irony, I was resigned to a career of staring at the sky AND getting paid to do it.
 It was more than a good fit, it was perfect!
-I can remember the strange looks on my friends faces when I told them I was going to get paid for watching the clouds.
+I can remember the strangest looks on my friend’s faces when I told them I was going to get paid for watching the clouds.
 And, It just kept getting better as my living in the tropics destiny would have it – my first set of orders after “Weather” school landed me in Guam, U.S.A., where “America’s Day Begins!”
-Not only was it lush and tropical, but It was also in the Domain of the Golden Dragon.
-Nice beaches, coral reefs, coconut trees, and the Asian fiesta.
+Not only was it lush and tropical, with waters the color of tourquoise, azure and sapphire, but It was also in the Domain of the Golden Dragon.
+Beautiful beaches, coral reefs, coconut trees, and the Asian fiesta.
 Many, many fiestas!
 Did I mention the tropics?
 I figured life couldn’t get any better than that.
-After I landed there (at the ripe old age of 19) I found myself working a great job while getting paid to live in paradise as a side benefit.
-Eight of the next twelve years found me living, working, or traveling around between the 180th meridian and the Indian Ocean, mostly under the tropical sun.
-It seemed to always follow me…from Guam to the Philippines, Singapore and Hong Kong, to Diego Garcia, and back to the Philippines, where I met my match…and my Filipina bride (1984).
+After I landed there (at the ripe old age of 19), I found myself working a great job.
+Living in paradise was just a side benefit.
+Eight of the next twelve years found me living, working or traveling between the 180th meridian and the Indian Ocean, mostly under the tropical sun that seemed to always follow me…from Guam to the Philippines, Singapore and Hong Kong, to Diego Garcia, and back to the Philippines, where I met my match… and my Filipina bride (1984).

 Our choices were: